 Four distinct breeds of Angora rabbits exist today: the English, French, Giant, and Satin varieties all possessing their own unique breed characteristics.

 The “French” breed is a larger breed than the English, at 7.5-10.5 pounds.
 This rabbit has more guard hair ration to wool, which allows for more intense and varied colors in the fiber.
-Most color on the body of a rabbit is contained in the guard hair, rather than the under-wool that is normally light or white in color.
-This French Angora breed is considered the “easy-care” breed of Angoras, normally only requiring a once weekly grooming, and is the best choice for novices or youths.
+Most of the color on the body of a rabbit is contained in the guard hair, rather than the under-wool that is normally light or white in color.
+This French Angora breed is considered the “easy-care” breed of Angoras, normally only requiring once-weekly grooming, and is the best choice for novices or youths.

 The “Satin” Angora weighs in at 6.5-9.5 pounds and has a shiny, satiny quality to its wool fiber.
 The hollow distinction to the fiber of these rabbits accounts for the intensity of coloration available in the breed, which does also appear in all white.
 Most spinners prefer this fiber for ease of spinning, and the dense coat is considered a pleasure to groom and harvest.